kmaaallen/unicorn-attractor-milestone/README.md

 - If the user is NOT logged in, there will be five links to the right.
     - ‘Find out more' - Will take the user to the 'Find out More' page
     - 'Issues' - Will take the user to the issues overview page
-    - 'Features' - Will redirect the user to sign in page as is restricted content
     - 'Sign Up' - Will take the user to the sign up form
     - 'Sign In' - Will take the user to the sign in form.